-Note: If an annual count of reference transactions is unavailable, determine an annual estimate by counting reference transactions during a typical week in October and multiply the count by 52.
+If an annual count of reference transactions is unavailable, count reference transactions during a typical week or weeks, and multiply the count to represent an annual estimate.
+[If the sample is done four times a year, multiply totals by 13, if done twice a year multiply by 26, if done only annually, multiply by 52.]
 A "typical week" is a time that is neither unusually busy nor unusually slow.
 Avoid holiday times, vacation periods for key staff, or days when unusual events are taking place in the community or in the library.
 Choose a week in which the library is open its regular hours.

-Include seven consecutive calendar days, from Sunday through Saturday (or whenever the library is usually open).
+PLS ADMINISTRATIVE ENTITY DATA ELEMENT DEFINITIONS

-503 Number of Registered Users

-A registered user is a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials or gain access to other library resources.
+503 Number of Registered Users A registered user is a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials or gain access to other library resources.
 Note: Files should have been purged within the past three (3) years.

-550 Total Circulation

-The total annual circulation of all library materials of all types, including renewals.
+550 Total Circulation The total annual circulation of all library materials of all types, including renewals.
 Note: Count all materials in all formats that are charged out for use outside the library.
 Interlibrary loan transactions included are only items borrowed for users.
 Do not include items checked out to another library.

-551 Circulation of Children's Materials

-The total annual circulation of all children's materials in all formats to all users, including renewals.

-552 Circulation of Electronic Materials\

-The total annual circulation of all electronic materials.
+551 Circulation of Children's Materials The total annual circulation of all children's materials in all formats to all users, including renewals.
+552 Circulation of Electronic Materials The total annual circulation of all electronic materials. - Electric P. Marte Palace and a relativity to the Control Paragraph (1) in Paragraph